 - Bagshot Village Committee have committed up to £140,000 from CIL to help fund an approved traffic scheme in Bagshot Village.
 Over the last 2 years, the Bagshot Committee have worked alongside SCC Highways to help shape the traffic scheme.

-Claim 7: "The parish council misuse public funds."
+"The parish council misuse public funds."

 Incorrect